Open Markets and Hybrid Jacobi Processes: Introduction

 In this paper we propose a unified approach to several problems in Stochastic Portfolio Theory (SPT) by combining \emph{open markets} (explained further below) with a parametric family of models which we call \emph{hybrid Jacobi processes}.

 SPT was introduced by Fernholz \cite{fernholz2002stochastic,fernholz1999diversity} as a descriptive theory of large equity markets.
 A key object of study in SPT is the market weight vector $(X_1,\ldots,X_d)$ consisting of the relative capitalizations of the available stocks.
 It is an empirical fact that the capital distribution curve, which consists of the ranked market weights $X_{(1)} \ge \ldots \ge X_{(d)}$, has remained remarkably stable over time in US equity markets; see \cite[Chapter 5]{fernholz2002stochastic}.
 Mathematically, this stability can be captured using ranked market weight processes that are ergodic.
-A number of probabilistic models of this kind have been proposed, e.g.\ \cite{banner2005atlas,fernholz2005relative,ichiba2011hybrid,cuchiero2019polynomial,pickova2014generalized,filipovic2016polynomial,fernholz2002stochastic}.

-However, these models suffer from certain deficiencies.
-They produce growth optimal strategies that tend to be highly leveraged and, as such, impractical to execute.
-A typical example of this phenomenon is discussed in Example~\ref{sec:vol_stabilized_example} below.
-The underlying issue is that the ergodicity of the ranked market weight process forces small capitalization stocks to eventually grow.
-This encourages large and even extreme positions in these stocks, financed by corresponding short positions in large capitalization stocks.
+We note that for stability to be present it is not required that the market weight process is Markovian.
+Indeed, setups such as \cite{kardaras2021ergodic,itkin2020robust,itkin2022ergodic} allow for more general ergodic processes and we also take this view in Section~\ref{sec:robust}.
+Nevertheless, for tractability, a number of ergodic Markovian probabilistic models have been proposed, e.g.\ \cite{banner2005atlas,fernholz2005relative,ichiba2011hybrid,cuchiero2019polynomial,pickova2014generalized,filipovic2016polynomial,fernholz2002stochastic} and the hybrid Jacobi market introduced in this paper also models the market weights with a Markov process.